 - Lyme disease feels similar to fever.
 The body is heavy as if weights were attached to the muscles, the joints feel painful and “old”.

 - Heightened sensitivity occurs on several levels!

 - Increased sensitivity towards environmental stress like air pollution, loud and sharp sounds, electricity and Wi-Fi is very common.
-At some point I could hear high-frequency electricity running in the walls and needed to turn the main switch of, in order to be able to sleep.
+At some point, I could hear high-frequency electricity running in the walls and needed to turn the main switch off, in order to be able to sleep.
 Wi-Fi created instant pain in-between the fingers of my hand.

 - Increased sensitivity towards foods is a strong part of the disease and diet is also an important part of the treatment.
 See further down below.

 - Sensitivity towards emotions can bring up strong sadness, melancholy and bursts of anger.
 Fear and depression can be part of the symptoms.
 They tend to come in waves.
 I experience a very low tolerance towards stress and pressure in generall.
 Pressure can come from our own expectations and what we think we should do, as well as from other peoples expectations.

 - Increased need for rest, up to 16 hours of sleep per day.

 - Spiritual/energetic sensitivity might occur, which can include communication with plant spirits or non-embodied intelligence.
 Depending on the world view someone holds, this can be experienced as highly confusing and frightening.

 - The mind can start to deteriorate, which means that fragmented thoughts, inability to focus, irrational or paranoid phases and even loss of memory can occur.